 There are three modes to enter the Air Force Academy.
 CDSE, NCC and Airmen.
 Applicants who haev applied for the Air Force through more than one source will be interviewed/tested at the Air Force Selection Boards only once for Air Force.
 Common candidates those who fails in Computer Pilot Selection system (CPSS) and / or Pilot aptitude Battery tests as an NCC or Airmen candidate will be called again for OLQ testing for Army/Navy/OTS only if it is found that have applied through CDS exam.
 Applicants qualified in the written examination for IMA (D.E.)
 Course/ Navy (S.E.)
 Course/ or Air Force Academy irrespective of whether they are eligible for SSC Course or not will be detailed for SSB test.
 Applicants who qualify only for SSC course will be detailed for SSB tests.

-Applicants who have qualified in the written exam need to register themselves on the recruiting directorate website www.joinindianarmy.nic.in to receive call for the SSB interview.
+Applicants who have qualified in the written exam need to register themselves on the recruiting directorate website http://www.joinindianarmy.nic.in to receive call for the SSB interview.
 Results of the test conducted by SSB will hold good for all the courses for which the applicant has qualified in the written exam.
 It will irrespective of the service HQ conducting it.
-Two-stage selection procedure based on psychological Aptitude Test and Intelligence Test has been introduced at Service Selection Boards.
-All the applicants will be put to stage one test on first day of reporting at selection centre.
+Two-stage selection procedure based on Psychological Aptitude Test and Intelligence Test has been introduced at Service Selection Boards.
+All the applicants will be put to stage one test on the first day of reporting at the selection center.
 Only the applicants who qualify at stage one will be admitted to the second stage/ remaining tests.
 All those who fail to pass stage one will be asked to return.
-Applicants qualifying stage two will need to submit photocopy of these documents:
+Applicants qualifying stage two will need to submit the photocopy of these documents: